ibm-js/delite/README.md

 ## Migration

-This is a merge of the former dijit & dojox/mobile project.

-Migration will require manual steps listed [here](docs/migration.md).
+For developers migrating a widget from dijit, migration will require manual steps listed [here](docs/migration.md).

 ## Issues